PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 Accuracy is is the number of correct values divided by total number of items evaluated.

-Precision true positive rate of a predicted class.
+Precision is the true positive rate of a predicted class.
 The precision for a species tells you  how accurately the algorithm is identifying a species, a low precision tells you that other species are incorrectly lumped with the correct species.
 A high precision tells you that most of the species are correctly identified and that the predicted class will be predominantly made up of the right species.

 Sensitivity is the true positive rate of a species.
 A low number tells you the correct species have been put in other, incorrect, classes.
 A high sensitivity tells you that most of the species have been put in the right class, and that most of the actual species are in the correct predicted class.